AnggaDS01/Backup-Notes/label studio installation & auto Annotation the ultimate guide.md

 [<img src="https://img.youtube.com/vi/Yd8IYK9NwJA/hqdefault.jpg"/>](https://www.youtube.com/embed/Yd8IYK9NwJA?t=220s)

 Focus on the installation duration.
 Note that the video is from 2022, so the UI on NVIDIA's website might look different in 2024.
-Once the NVIDIA driver is installed, confirm its installation by typing the following command in Powershell or CMD:
+Once the NVIDIA driver is installed, confirm its installation by typing the following command in **Powershell** or **CMD**:

 ```bash
 nvidia-smi
 ```

-If you see an output like this, it means your NVIDIA driver is successfully installed:
+If you see an output like this, it means your **NVIDIA driver is successfully installed**:

 ![image](https://github.com/user-attachments/assets/dd65588e-28fb-4153-b2ca-b5af550cc92f)

-Now that your NVIDIA Driver is set up, let's move on to setting up WSL2 🐧!
+Now that your **NVIDIA Driver** is set up, let's move on to setting up **WSL2** 🐧!

 ---